guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 `docker rum -v /path/to/code:/app/code ...` --> creates a bind mount

 `docker volume rm VOL_NAME` or `docker volume prune` to remove **unused anonymous volumes**

->[!example] mount volume
->```shell
-># volume mouting
->docker run -v data_volume:/var/lib/mysql myql
->```
->A new container is created and mount the data volume into the /lib/mysql folder inside the container.
-All the data will now be stored in the external volume, and will remain even if the Docker container is deleted.
->
->The <code style="color:#689d6a">-v</code> option on the <code>docker run</code> command, Docker will automatically create a volume automatically.

 The are two types of mounts:
 - <span style="color:#98971a">volume mounting</span> <span style="color: #3588E9">--></span>  mounts a volume from the volumes directory